glessard/swift-evolution/proposals/nnnn-bitwise-copyable.md

 Similarly, if a function is working with a tuple of `Int`s directly, it does not invoke such functions.
 Instead, for copy or move operations, it just copies the value bit-by-bit (performing the equivalent of a call to `memcpy`).
 And the destroy operation does nothing.
-For this reason, `Int` is said to be "bitwise copyable"[^1].
+For this reason, `Int` is said to be trivial[^1].

-[^1]: The term _trivial_ in [SE-0370](0370-pointer-family-initialization-improvements.md) refers to the same property as bitwise copyable discussed here.
+[^1]: The term "trivial" as used in in [SE-138](0138-unsaferawbufferpointer.md) and [SE-0370](0370-pointer-family-initialization-improvements.md) refers to the same property of a type's layout.

-This document proposes a new marker protocol `BitwiseCopyable` to which such bitwise copyable types may conform.
+This document proposes a new marker protocol `BitwiseCopyable` to which such trivial types may conform.
 When a value of generic type is constrained to this protocol, the basic value operations of move, copy, and destroy on that value will _not_ be performed via the type's value witnesses.
 Instead, the copy and move operations will be performed by direct calls to `memcpy`, and the destroy operation will do nothing.
 The only indirection required will be to look up the size of the value.